Add a group rule to assign access levels and extensions

 Leave existing automation for managing access levels or extensions for users running as-is (for example, PowerShell).
 The goal is to reflect the same resources that the automation is applying to those users.

-Add members and select Add.
+Add members, and then select Add.

 When the same access level or extension is assigned to the user, both directly and through a group, the user consumes only one access level or extension.
 No additional licenses are required.